GospelSounders/adventhymnals/content/03.church-hymnal/03.101-200/02.111-120/02.As-With-Gladness-Men-of-Old/docs.md

 ---
+title: |
-title: 112.
-As With Gladness Men of Old
+    112. As With Gladness Men of Old - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 112.
+As With Gladness Men of Old.
+As with gladness men of old Did the guiding star behold, As with joy they hailed its light, Leading onward, beaming bright, So, most gracious Lord, may we Evermore be led to Thee.
+    keywords:  |
-    keywords: Church Hymnal, As With Gladness Men of Old, As with gladness men of old,
+        Church Hymnal 1941, adventhymnals, advent hymnals, As With Gladness Men of Old, As with gladness men of old.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 112. AS WITH GLADNESS MEN OF OLD
+####  Church Hymnal 1941,

 ```txt

 1.
 As with gladness men of old
 Did the guiding star behold,